 Find what is truly beautiful and meaningful to the protagonist.
 Find ways to represent those values in an external form.
 Some examples might be in an animal (“save the cat”), a civilian (mother protecting a child), a photograph of a loved one (Betsy back home), religious trinket (pocket Buddha statue), or nature (a crushed flower).

-Do your research or be consistent with your world building if your story is set in a fantasy setting.
+Do your research or be consistent with your world building.
 Know the following:

 Social customs, landscapes, and costumes of the time period